ccrma/chugins/README.md

 ### Chugins Search Paths
-By deafult, the chugin loader searches, recursively, for chugins (.chug) and chuck extensions (.ck) in the following directories.
-It is possible to customize these in miniAudicle (which only affects miniAudicle, not command line chuck) Note some of these requires chuck-1.5.0.4 or higher.
+By deafult, the chugin loader searches recursively in the following directories for chugins (.chug) and chuck extensions (.ck).
+It is possible to customize these search paths in miniAudicle (which only affects miniAudicle and does not affect command-line chuck).
+Note: some of these requires chuck-1.5.0.4 or higher.
 #### macOS
 ```
 /usr/local/lib/chuck